- Warning: Make sure to unset your proxy before closing your device.

 - Proxy Client works with all Genymotion products and is available for free.

-- It can easily be installed in Google Play Store.
+- Proxy Client can be installed from Google Play Store.

-- Proxy Client supports Socks5 proxies and works with all Genymotion products.
+- Proxy Client works with all Genymotion products.

-- It is available for free and can be installed from Google Play Store.
+- Proxy Client is available for free and can be installed from Google Play Store.

 Extra (Genymotion Desktop only)